benjaminrbarnes/InstaStats/README.md

 # InstaStats
-An Android application that gathers statistics of one's instagram
+An Android application that gathers statistics of a users Instagram account.

 Currently in production.
 Please view TODO to see list of current bugs.